ZupIT/beagle-docs/Settings/content/en/docs/Tutorials/Adding Beagle to a part of a native screen/_index.md

 ---
-title: Adicionando o Beagle a uma parte da tela nativa
+title: Adding Beagle to a part of a native screen
 weight: 226
-description: 'Nesta seção, você verá como exibir um componente do Beagle em uma tela nativa.'
+description: 'On this section, you will see steps to display a server-driven component on a native screen'
 ---

 ---

-Existem duas formas que os componentes do Beagle podem ser adicionados a sua aplicação:
+There are two ways Beagle's components can be added to your application:

-* Via BFF \(como um server driven componente\);
+* Through BFF \(as server-driven component\);
-* Como um componente declarativo no front end.
+* As a declarative component in front end.

-Veja abaixo mais detalhes de como adicionar um componente Beagle a sua tela nativa:
+See below more details on how to add a Beagle component in your native screen: